DNIPRO – Most soldiers arrive at Mechnikov Hospital unconscious, the main entrance for wounded soldiers fighting in Donbas.

 Mykola Lehach was among the wounded soldiers who waited to be taken to a bed following treatment.
 He had just been evacuated to the east.

-Lehach recalled what happened. troops had first targeted his position using artillery and tanks and captured it the next morning.
+Lehach recalled what happened.
+Russian troops had first targeted his position using artillery and tanks and captured it the next morning.
 Six of the eight men were killed in the action.
 Two, including Lehach, were briefly held as POWs until a Ukrainian mortar attack freed them.

 “We were wounded, but we managed run away,” said a 48-year old infantryman from Kyiv Oblast deployed with the 66th Separate Mechanized Brigade to the Lyman area.